 Training in your driveway is a lot of fun, and more versatile than you might imagine.
 In fact, you can have a better workout in your driveway than you can at the gym.

-This full-body workout is appropriate for both women and men, of all fitness levels.
+This full-body workout is appropriate for both women and men and can be modified to accommodate all fitness levels.
 It’s designed to develop healthy muscles while promoting fat loss.

 The following training movements can be done in your driveway.
 If you don’t happen to have the exact equipment shown in the video (lower within this article), you can still do the exercises without it.